 “COVID-19 Sparks an Overdue Discussion on Education Reform: An Optimistic Vision” – May 25, 2021, Temple University Public Policy Lab Policy Brief – Read Kathy’s Public Policy Brief published by Temple University Public Policy Lab… Read More…

-“OP-ED: Prioritizing student voices to reopen schools” – May 19, 2021, Dhaka Tribune – The prolonged closure of schools can reverse our success in improved enrolment rate and reduced dropout rate.
+“OP-ED: Prioritizing student voices to reopen schools” – May 19, 2021, Dhaka Tribune – The prolonged closure of schools can reverse our success in improved enrollment rate and reduced dropout rate.
 According to a report by Unicef, 10 million child marriages may occur before the end of the decade, threatening years of progress in reducing the practice.
 Read More…

 “‘We the People’ Believe in a Learner-Centered Future of Education” – May 12, 2021, Education Reimagined – “I have often written about the 21st-century child, their education, and the future that awaits them.
 This time, however, I pose the question: “What about the 22nd-century child?”
 If the children of today are to build the world of tomorrow, we must imagine the shape of the 22nd-century and critically look at whether our current systems of education will equip our children to build and live into that future.”
 Read More…